Jesse-Kerr/recordmender/readme2.md

 </script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

+Recordmend is a tool for music producers that helps them find songs to sample for their next beat.
+It uses an implicit feedback, collaborative filtering approach to create its recommendations.
+Data for the recommender was scraped from whosampled.com into MongoDB using Selenium.
+This user-item utility matrix, where each cell's value represents the number of times a producer sampled an artist, was analyzed in Pandas and Numpy.
+A latent factor model with Singular Value Decomposition, trained using Alternating Least Squares, was used to create the recommendations.

 # Recordmend

 Recordmend is a tool for hip hop producers that recommends new songs for them to sample based off of their sampling history.